YuriyGuts/cp2077-hacking-minigame-solver/README.md

 ## Algorithm Overview

-The solver runs [Depth-first search (DFS)](https://en.wikipedia.org/wiki/Depth-first_search) on the code matrix.
-This allows arriving at solutions (albeit possibly suboptimal ones) in a matter of milliseconds in real-life cases, while having a small and almost fixed RAM footprint during search.
+The solver runs [depth-first search (DFS)](https://en.wikipedia.org/wiki/Depth-first_search) on the code matrix.
+This allows finding solutions (albeit possibly suboptimal ones) in milliseconds in real-life cases while having a small and almost fixed RAM footprint during the search.

 The algorithm maintains a search stack.
 At each iteration, it keeps track of the following state:
 * The cells used so far.